-Atop a desolate plateau with views for miles around, Xochicalco is an impressive and relatively easy day trip from Cuernavaca that shouldn’t be missed.
-It’s large enough to make the journey worthwhile but not so well known as to be overrun with tourists.
-Note that a video permit costs M$35.
+Atop a desolate plateau with views for miles around, Xochicalco is a relatively easy day trip from Cuernavaca that shouldn’t be missed.
+Large enough to make the journey worthwhile, but not so well known as to be overrun with tourists, this exceptional site is one of the most impressive in the region.

 A Unesco World Heritage site and one of central Mexico’s most important archaeological sites, Xochicalco (so-chee-cal-co) is Náhuatl for ‘place of the house of flowers.’
 The collection of white stone ruins, many still to be excavated, covers approximately 10 sq km.
 They represent the various cultures – Tlahuica, Toltec, Olmec, Zapotec, Mixtec and Aztec – for which Xochicalco was a commercial, cultural and religious center.
 When Teotihuacán began to weaken around AD 650 to 700, Xochicalco began to rise in importance, achieving its peak between AD 650 and 900, with far-reaching cultural and commercial relations.
 Around AD 650 Zapotec, Maya and Gulf coast spiritual leaders convened here to correlate their respective calendars.
 Xochicalco remained an important center until around 1200, when its excessive growth precipitated a demise similar to that of Teotihuacán.